 3. The competition will provide two-group espresso machines and grinders

-5. Time keeper will be provided by the Organiser After each set of drinks has been served to and evaluated by the judges, a runner will clear the drinks from the judges’ presentation table at the direction of the Head Judge.
+5. Time keeper will be provided by the Organizer.
+After each set of drinks has been served to and evaluated by the judges, a runner will clear the drinks from the judges’ presentation table at the direction of the Head Judge.

 6. Judges’ decisions are deemed final.